fathimanaaz/Flip-Buy/README.md

-This the Flipbuy is the online shop to buy things buy the things and enjoy!!
+Flipbuy is the online shop to buy things buy the things and enjoy!!

 ![POROTTA PHOTO](https://www.indidiet.com/wp-content/uploads/2019/07/Capture1-4.jpg)